Philippe Chancel – DPRK

 Ai Weiwei – Dropping a Han Dynasty Urn, 1995

-The return of Ai Weiwei to China after living in New York City for more than a decade marked the beginning of a new form of art.
-No one knew all long he was thinking about the themes of transformation and destruction.
+Dropping a Han Dynasty Urn as an art is brilliant and a work of total ingenuity, but in between the lines, it says a lot about the artist: his desire to court controversy.
+The return of Ai Weiwei to China after living in New York City for more than a decade in 1981–1993 marked the beginning of a new form of art, dedicating some of his works to the themes of transformation and destruction.
 He embarked on collecting ancient vessels with the aim of converting them into contemporary art pieces.
 Some people viewed this act as a way of collaborating with the ancient artists’ work, but some argued that it was misappropriating the artists’ work without their approval.
 This act provoked emotions since the urns were considered a form of consumer culture and heritage preservation, especially since he dropped it intentionally.

 Oliver Wainwright – National Drama Theatre, Pyongyang, 2015

 Oliver Wainwright North Korean Interiors documents the unique architecture and the interiors of various regions of North Korea and its capital Pyongyang.
 Not many photographers get the opportunity to explore this isolated country owing to its closed state; however, Wainwright took the opportunity and ran with it.
 The interiors that he documented were very kitsch and retro as they were originally created to adorn important theaters and buildings that were designed during the Soviet era.

 Braco Dimitrijević – Casual Passer-by I met at 11.09 AM, 1971